deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

 [![View on GitHub](https://img.shields.io/badge/Jupyter-Open_Notebook-green?logo=Jupyter)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)
 [![View on GitHub](https://img.shields.io/badge/Database-View_Database-blueviolet?logo=Microsoft%20Excel)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)

-This application recognizes hand-written digits from 0-9 and labels them correctly on basis of certain characteristics.
+<span style="font-family:Segoe UI; font-size:1;">This application recognizes hand-written digits from 0-9 and labels them correctly on basis of certain characteristics.
 This is an example of using Neural Networks and Deep Learning.
 This notebook depicts the use of **Deep Learning** technique - **Artificial Neural Networks**.
 The networks are built using **Keras** Library and hyperparameter tuning is also performed to find best model parameters for this use-case using **Keras Tuner's Random Search**.
-The the model's performance is analysed using Confusion Matrix and Classification Report.
+The the model's performance is analysed using Confusion Matrix and Classification Report.</span>

 ---
 ## Unsupervised Machine Learning